 Reserve is a somewhat small town located in the state of Louisiana.
 With a population of 9,303 people and two constituent neighborhoods, Reserve is the 51st largest community in Louisiana.

 Reserve is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Reserve is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Reserve who work in sales jobs (16.34%), office and administrative support (11.73%), and food service (5.69%).
+Overall, Reserve is a town of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Reserve who work in sales jobs (13.03%), office and administrative support (9.90%), and food service (7.04%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Reserve has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Reserve has few renters and college students.
 But the biggest reason it is quieter in Reserve than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Reserve may be for you.

-The percentage of people in Reserve with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.24% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Reserve is quite a bit lower than the national average among all cities of 21.84%: just 11.60% of people here over 25 have a bachelor's degree or an advanced degree.

 The most common language spoken in Reserve is English.
 Other important languages spoken here include Spanish and French.